Ninja-Squad/ninja-squad.github.com/_posts/2019-05-06-what-is-angular-ivy.md

 but View Engine only references the private field, and not its public name.

-This is the locality principle: in Ivy, the generated code of a component only references other entities by their public interfaces, and not by their implementation details.
-So now, if you rename the internal field during development, Ivy just has to recompile `PonyComponent`, not all the components that use `PonyComponent` as View Engine did.
+This is the locality principle.
+To compile an `AppComponent` that uses `PonyComponent` in its template, Ivy doesn't need to know anything about the pony component.
+The output of the Ivy compiler for `Appcomponent` depends exclusively on the code of `AppComponent`.

+That was not true in ViewEngine, where the code generated for the `AppComponent` also depended on the code of the `PonyComponent`
+(in this example, on the name of the field `ponyModel` backing the input `pony`).

+That seems like an implementation detail, but it has consequences on the rebuild time: if you have 200 components in your app and you're changing the code of 3 of those components, the Ivy compiler only has to recompile those 3 components.
+It doesn't need to recompile all of the unmodified components, because their generated code is guaranteed to not depend on the code of the modified components anymore.

 A little trivia of Angular history: modules were introduced fairly lately in Angular development,